odyssomay/paredit/README.md

 ## Implementation Status

-Below is a list of all currently implemented paredit commands.
+Below is a list of all currently **not** implemented paredit commands from the cheatsheet.

-Note: The actual name of the commands inside sublime text use underscores instead of hyphens.
-E.g. *paredit-open-round* is called *paredit_open_round*.

-### Basic Insertion Commands

-* paredit-open-round
-* paredit-close-round
-* paredit-open-square
-* paredit-close-square
-* paredit-doublequote
-* paredit-newline

-### Deleting & killing

-* paredit-forward-delete
-* paredit-backward-delete
+* paredit-close-round-and-newline
-* paredit-kill
+* paredit-meta-doublequote
-* paredit-forward-kill-word
+* paredit-backslash
-* paredit-backward-kill-word
+* paredit-comment-dwim

-### Movement & Navigation

-* paredit-forward
+* paredit-splice-sexp-killing-backward
-* paredit-backward
+* paredit-splice-sexp-killing-forward

-### Depth-Changing Commands

-* paredit-wrap-round
+* paredit-raise-sexp

-* paredit-splice-sexp
+* paredit-recentre-on-sexp

-### Miscellaneous Commands

-* paredit-split-sexp
+* paredit-reindent-defun

 ### Extra commands